MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 ## Hand rays
 On HoloLens 2, we create a hand ray shooting out from the center of a palm.
 A donut shape cursor is attached at the end of the ray.
 The ray is treated as an extension of a hand, and the cursor implies the location where the ray intersects with a hitted object.
 The object that the cursor lands will receive the commit event from the hand.

 The very basic commit event is triggered by using thumb and index finger to perform [Air Tap](coming-soon.md) gesture.
 By hand ray targeting (point) and air tapping (commit), users can activate a button or a hyperlink on a web content in a distance.
-The visual design of the hand ray should also react to point and commit states.
-For example, in the pointing state, the ray is dash lined, and the cursor is a donut shape, while, in the committing state, the ray turns into a solid line, and the cursor shrinks to a dot.
+The visual design of the hand ray should also react to point and commit states: <br><br>
+* In the pointing state, the ray is dash lined, and the cursor is a donut shape.
+* in the committing state, the ray turns into a solid line, and the cursor shrinks to a dot.
 ![](images/Hand-Rays-720px.jpg)<br>

 ## Transition between near and far